eradaeva1/lenstracker-api-elizaveta-radaeva/README.md

 List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented.

 User Authentication: Allow users to sign up, log in, and manage their profile.

+Login/Logout: Users can log in with their credentials.
 Smart Reminders: notifications that adapt based on user preference and habits.

 Lens Tracking: Users can log and monitor lens wear and replacement schedules.

-AI Chat Assistant: Provides eye care tips, answers common questions, and suggests better lens options.
+Q&A Resources: Provides eye care tips, answers common questions, and suggests better lens options.

 ## Implementation

 1. User Authentication
 Implementation:
 User Registration: Users will create an account by providing their email and password.
 This data will be validated, hashed, and stored in the MySQL database.
-Login/Logout: Users can log in with their credentials.
-Once logged in, a JWT (JSON Web Token) or OAuth will be issued to maintain authentication state.

 User Profile Management: After login, users will be able to update their profile information (such as lens preferences).

 Endpoints:
 POST /users/signup: Accepts user data (email, password) and stores it securely in the database.
 POST /users/login: Authenticates the user and returns a JWT.